vert-x/mod-redis/README.md

 ## Authentication

-TODO: The module will do authentication.

 Authentication is done using the `auth` command.
 However the connection lifecycle is managed by the module so it is not trivial when to execute the command from the client side.
-The idea is that the module will call this method internally at the right time.
+The module will call this method internally at the right time.

 ## Monitor